Codepact/codepact-privacy/privacy.md

 - providing a tool or gateway for Organisations to collect, store, process or share information; and
 - allowing people to give credit card details to payment processors.

-In these cases, the handling of Personal Information may occur without Provider's direct knowledge or control.
+In these cases, the processing of Personal Information may occur without Provider's direct knowledge or control.

 ## 12. Changes to this policy